AndrewC101/PokemonTrueRed/README.md

   - 50% chance to be used against a slower opponent
 - Leech seed and substitute are deprioritized if already in effect
 - Enemies will not use ineffective moves if the player is behind a substitute
+- AI is clever about using Fly and Dig while the player is also using them
 - Useless moves like splash or roar won't be used in battle

 # Events/text